aero309/Quaternion-based-attitude-control-and-estimation-for-a-minidrone/README.md

 ## Setup

-1. Run parrotMinidroneHover.prj in either `RollFlip-Final`, `BackFlip-Final` or `Position_SMC`.
+1. Run parrotMinidroneHover.prj in `model`.
+2. Follow the instructions in the Simulink panel
-2. Run the simulation
+3. Run the simulation
-3. Watch the magic
+4. Watch the magic

 ## References